Bringing together world-class researchers to share knowledge and move research into action.

 Bio

 Dr. Allison Dart is an Associate Professor in the Department of Pediatrics at the University of Manitoba.
 She is a Pediatric Nephrologist, and Clinician Researcher at the Children’s Hospital Research institute of Manitoba (CHRIM), and co-lead of the DREAM (Diabetes Research Envisioned and Accomplished in Manitoba) research team.
 Her research focuses on determinants of chronic kidney disease in children, with a special interest in improving outcomes in high-risk groups, including children living with type 2 diabetes and Indigenous populations.
-She also has a special interest in Patient Engagement and is co-lead of the Pediatrics committee of the CanSOLVE CKD SPOR network.

 Allan Becker